Hong Kong protesters denounce police raid on fund-raising platform

-HONG KONG (Reuters) - Hundreds of Hong Kong anti-government activists gathered outside a detention center on Friday, demanding the release of arrested activists and denouncing a police crackdown on a fund-raising platform supporting protesters in need.
+HONG KONG, Dec 20 (Reuters) - Hundreds of Hong Kong anti-government activists gathered outside a detention centre on Friday, demanding the release of arrested activists and denouncing a police crackdown on a fund-raising platform supporting protesters in need.

 “I feel quite sad for the young people, they are fighting for liberty...for us all,” said Ben, a 68-year-old retiree.